E.ON says will do measured CO2 buying from 2013

 The EU will move to full auctioning of CO2 emissions rights from next year, forcing emitters to raise spending on this central mechanism to battle climate change.

-E.ON emitted 88 million tonnes of CO2 in Europe last year compared with 89 million in 2010, the annual report showed.
+E.ON emitted 88 million tons of CO2 in Europe last year compared with 89 million in 2010, the annual report showed.

 It received 81 million tonnes of CO2 emission rights in the current EU carbon trading phase which cuts these hand-outs gradually to speed carbon avoidance.
 In 2010, it had received 75 million tonnes.